Deborah G. Badawi, MD

 About Deborah G. Badawi, MDToggle accordion item

-Dr. Badawi was named a Top Doctor in the specialty of Pediatric Behavior and Development by Baltimore magazine in 2016.
+Dr. Badawi was named a Top Doctor in the specialty of Pediatric Behavior and Development by Baltimore magazine in 2016 and 2020.

 Debbie Badawi is a behavioral-developmental pediatrician in Baltimore, Maryland.
 After completing her pediatric residency at the Johns Hopkins Hospital, she did a fellowship in behavioral-developmental pediatrics at the University of Maryland.
 Her clinical experience includes primary and specialty care, as well as consultation on multidisciplinary teams in the school system and in health care settings.
 While on the faculty at University of Maryland she had the opportunity to train medical students, residents and fellows in behavioral-developmental pediatrics.